Sreenandana-Nandakumar/Multiple_Disease_Prediction_System/README.md

 # Multiple_Disease_Prediction_System

-This project offers a user-friendly interface for medical professionals to predict diseases such as pneumonia, malaria, and brain tumors using medical images.
-The interface allows users to upload images of cells, X-rays, or MRI scans, and the system employs deep learning models to analyze these images and provide predictions on the presence or absence of diseases.
+This project presents a user-friendly interface tailored for medical professionals to forecast diseases like pneumonia, malaria, and brain tumors utilizing medical images.
+The interface enables users to effortlessly upload images of cells, X-rays, or MRI scans.
+Subsequently, the system harnesses deep learning models to scrutinize these images, furnishing predictions regarding the existence or non-existence of diseases.

 ### Features:
 - Multi-disease Prediction: The interface supports the prediction of three diseases: malaria, pneumonia, and brain tumors, each with its own specialized deep learning model.